haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

   be mapped to transaction hashes of `MintToForBridge` instructions on the payment network.

 > TODO where are these mappings stored?
 The mappings are needed by the 1Money transaction explorer.

+## Consequences

+* The Permissioned Relayer guarantees the liveness of the interoperability protocol.
+  This means that if the relayer is down, cross-chain transfers are unavailable.
+  Also, if the relayer crashes, the recovery requires waiting for a checkpoint of the payment network.
+  Thus, cross-chain transfers might be delayed until the checkpoint is completed.

 ## Invariants